franciswooff/localise/README.md

 Congratulations!
 You should now have a working test.
 Hopefully the format the results arrive in via e-mail is self-explanatory & easy to bring into (e.g.) Excel, use the underscore as a separator (University of Salford students see this video https://web.microsoftstream.com/video/a86fef9c-4fa6-483d-a341-74ddfcf8ca9f?App=msteamsBot&refId=f:8cfcc95c-d81b-d2c7-63da-c1a68e09db34).

 Additional functionality/features to be added:
-1. Check responsiveness (presentation on mobile screen).
-May require computed, rather than fixed, positioning for head graphic & "centre pixel" used in calculating angle)
+1. Further enhancement of responsiveness (presentation on mobile screen) ~~may require computed, rather than fixed, positioning for head graphic & "centre pixel" used in calculating angle~~
 2. Option to make participant number mandatory
 3. Option to have an extra introductory/practice page(s)
 4.	~~Option to randomise order of test pages~~
 5. Optional height slider
 6.	~~Option to change "head" graphic to one without angles (all black text & lines)~~
 7. Replacement of "EDITME" text file with set up page (requiring authentication)